 However, at the same time, the service will have to be more elaborate and precise, and passengers may be more pretentious.

-After this analysis, we can say then that the average salary of a cruise waiter is about $2,000 per month.
+After considering all these factors, we can estimate that the average salary for a cruise ship waiter is around $2,000 per month.

 A figure that can certainly increase if you move up and, for example, you become a head waiter or a maître.